 - Avoid taking decongestant and antihistamine medications

-- Practicing double voiding (empty the bladder, wait a moment, then try again)
+- Practice double voiding (empty the bladder, wait a moment, then try again)

 BPH Treatment: Drugs for Urine Flow

 Alpha blockers, drugs often prescribed to treat high blood pressure, can help relax the muscles in the bladder and prostate, allowing urine to flow more freely.
-Alpha blockers that are FDA-approved to treat BPH include alfuzosin, tamsulosin, doxazosin, and terazosin.
+Alpha blockers that are FDA-approved to treat BPH include silodosin, alfuzosin, tamsulosin, doxazosin, and terazosin.
 A common side effect of these medications is decreased or lack of ejaculation.

 BPH Treatment: Drugs to Slow Prostate Growth

 5-alpha reductase inhibitors are drugs that can stop growth of the prostate or even shrink its size.
 They work by lowering the production of the hormone DHT.
 Examples of these medications are dutasteride and finasteride.
 The downside of these drugs is that they can lower sex drive and can cause erectile dysfunction.
 It can also take up to a year to see benefits with these drugs.

 BPH Treatment: Medicine Combinations